Top partners and scalar dark matter -- a non-minimal reappraisal: Collider constraints on the model

 We now move on with the analysis of the non-minimal setup considered.
 We investigate how the collider bounds derived in the minimal model are impacted by the presence of an additional $\mathbb{Z}_2$-even $T'$ partner with a mass close to that of the DM and $T$ states.
 In addition to the bounds previously discussed, which are specific to dark matter searches at the LHC, vector-like quark searches assuming the presence of the $T'$ state only must be accounted for.
 Consequently, strong constraints on the masses $m_S$, $m_{T'}$ and $m_T$ should be expected.

-First of all, the $T'$ partner must have a mass that satisfies $m_{T'}\gtrsim 1.3~{\rm TeV}$ in order not to be in conflict with vector-like quark searches by the CMS and ATLAS collaborations (see~\cite{ATLAS:2022ozf, CMS:2022yxp, CMS:2022fck} for analyses of the full run~2 LHC dataset), provided that the decay channel $T'\to TS$ is either negligible or at least sub-leading.
+First of all, the $T'$ partner must have a mass that satisfies $m_{T'}\gtrsim 1.5~{\rm TeV}$ in order not to be in conflict with vector-like quark searches by the CMS and ATLAS collaborations (see~\cite{CMS:2022yxp,CMS:2022fck,ATLAS:2022ozf,ATLAS:2022tla,ATLAS:2022hnn} for analyses of the full run~2 LHC dataset), provided that the decay channel $T'\to TS$ is either negligible or at least sub-leading.
 Thus the bound on the $T'$ partner mass $m_{T'}$ could get slightly stronger than the one applicable on the mass of the $\mathbb{Z}_2$-odd $T$ partner $m_{T}$.
 Secondly, the presence of a $T'$ state could alter DM pair production in association with a jet through additional box diagrams involving both $T$ and $T'$ partners in the loop.
 However, it turns out that for the parameter space regions favoured by cosmology, these extra diagrams do not yield any substantial increase in the corresponding cross-section.
 Regardless of considering minimal or non-minimal models, mono-jet contributions to the DM signal at the LHC, arising from the $pp\to S S j$ process, remain negligible relative to those originating from the $pp\to T\bar T$ process (as in \cite{Colucci:2018vxz, Cornell:2021crh}).

 It therefore remains to study how bounds stemming from searches for new physics in the production of a $t\bar{t}$ pair in association with missing transverse energy ($\slashed{E}_T$) are impacted by the presence of a $T'$ state, and how $T'$ bounds could be similarly weakened by the presence of the $T$ and $S$ particles in the spectrum.
 When $m_S<m_{T'}<m_T$ or $m_{T'}<m_S<m_T$, standard vector-like quark searches (for the $\mathbb{Z}_2$-even state $T'$) are unaffected by the new particles.
 The $\mathbb{Z}_2$-odd $T$ partner being heavier, the $T'$ state is not allowed to decay into a $TS$ system.
-The constraint $m_{T'}\gtrsim 1.3~{\rm TeV}$ is therefore valid.
-On the contrary, when $m_S<m_T<m_{T'}$, bounds could be modified.
+The constraint {$m_{T'}\gtrsim 1.5~{\rm TeV}$ is therefore valid.
+On the contrary, when $m_S<m_T<m_{T'}$, bounds could in principle be modified.
+However, we argue in the following that such modifications are minor, and only relevant to a very small mass set of mass configurations $(m_T, m_{T'}, m_S)$.